shunokada25/MiniProject_Shun/README.md

 :nerd_face:
-A well-written README provides essential information about your project, such as installation instructions, usage examples, and contributions guidelines.
+A well-written README provides essential information about your project, such as installation instructions, usage examples and contributions guidelines.

-List of usefull commands (all command should run under project root/working-directory):
+# List of usefull commands:
+all command should run under project root/working-directory

-# On first run:
+## On first run:
 ```bash
 #create virtual environment (serve only this project):
 python -m venv venv